-Regulation of ectoplasmic specialization dynamics in the seminiferous epithelium by focal adhesion-associated proteins in testosterone-suppressed rat testes
+Regulation of ectoplasmic specialization dynamics in the seminiferous epithelium by focal adhesion-associated proteins in testosterone-suppressed rat testes (PDF)

 Wong,Ching-hang; Xia,Weiliang; Lee,Nikki P.Y.; Mruk,Dolores D.; Lee,Will M.; Cheng,Chuen-yan